Running the RPC adapter

 ENDPOINT_URL | -e, --endpoint | ws://localhost:9944 | Node websocket endpoint(s): can provide one or more endpoints, seperated by comma url |

-SUBQL_URL | --subql | undefined | Subquery url: optional if testing contracts locally that doesn't query logs or historical Tx, otherwise required. more info |
+SUBQL_URL | --subql | undefined | Subquery url: optional if testing contracts locally that doesn't query logs or historical Tx, otherwise required |

 PORT | -p, --port | 8545 | port to listen for http and ws requests |